MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 Before you can configure Microsoft Edge kiosk mode, you must set up Microsoft Edge in assigned access.
 With assigned access, you restrict a local standard user account so that it only has access to one or more Windows app, such as Microsoft Edge in kiosk mode.

 When you set up kiosk mode, you can also define a single URL for the Home button, Start page, and New Tab page, or set the reset after an idle timeout.
 Microsoft Edge kiosk mode has a built-in timer to help keep data safe in public browsing sessions.
-When the idle time (no user activity) meets the time limit, a confirmation message prompts the user to continue, and if no user activity Microsoft Edge resets to the default URL.
+When the idle time (no user activity) meets the time limit, a confirmation message prompts the user to continue, and if no user activity Microsoft Edge resets the session to the default URL.
+By default, the idle timer is 5 minutes, but you can choose a value of your own.

 You can set up Microsoft Edge kiosk mode in assigned access using one of the following methods: